jhpyle/docassemble/_docs/config.md

 ## <a name="google"></a>Google API key

-If you have a Google API key, for example for using the [Google Maps Geocoding API], you can include it as follows:
+If you have a Google API key, you can include it as follows:

 {% highlight yaml %}
 google:
   api key: UIJGeyD-23aSdgSE34gEGRg3GDRGdrge9z-YUia
 {% endhighlight %}

+This will enable you to use the [Google Maps Geocoding API] without limits (see the [`.geolocate()`] method), and will also enable the [Google Cloud Translation API].

 ## <a name="voicerss"></a>VoiceRSS API key